isaacg1/isaacg1.github.io/index.md

 ---
 ![Isaac Grosof's portrait](/assets/mountain.jpg)

 I'm currently on the academic job market, applying for faculty and postdoc positions in computer science, operations research, and related departments.
-Click here for my [application materials](/job-market).
+Click here for my [application materials](/job-market), as well as sample recorded talks.

 Isaac Grosof is a sixth-year PhD student in CS at Carnegie Mellon University, advised by [Mor Harchol-Balter](https://www.cs.cmu.edu/~harchol/).